Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Real Data Example

-Further insights on these connections can be gained from the estimated spatial weighting matrix $\hat{\xmat{W}}$, which is shown in Figure \ref{fig:W_Berlin}.
-The entries represent how a location $\xvec{s}_i$ is affected the locations $\xvec{s}_j$, where darker colors represent stronger influences.
-Links, which are estimated to be zero, are not colored.
+Further insights on these connections can be gained from the estimated spatial weighting matrix $\hat{\xmat{W}}$, shown in Figure \ref{fig:Out_Berlin}.
+The entries of the $i$-th row represent how a location $\xvec{s}_i$ would be influenced by the locations $\xvec{s}_j$, where darker colors represent stronger influences.
+By contrast, the entries of the $j$-th column show how location $\xvec{s}_j$ influences all other regions.
+Links estimated to be zero are not colored.
 Furthermore, we highlight all mutual connections, i.e., $\xvec{s}_i$ influence $\xvec{s}_j$ and vice versa, with an asterisk.
-These two-way relations must not be necessarily equal, meaning $\hat{w}_{ij}$ and $\hat{w}_{ji}$ are possibly different.
-Moreover, there are various links, which are estimated to be directed or one-sided, e.g. 141xx to 140xx.
+These two-way relations are not necessarily equal, meaning that $\hat{w}_{ij}$ {can be different from} $\hat{w}_{ji}$.
+Moreover, there are several links that are estimated to be directed or one-sided, e.g., 141xx to 140xx (i.e., $\hat{w}_{12} > 0$, but $\hat{w}_{21} = 0$).
+In order to assess the degree of spatial dependence, we computed the infinity norm of $\hat{\xmat{W}}$, which is equal to $0.404$.
+Thus, the real-estate prices show a moderate spatial dependence.

-To give an impression on the location of highly influencing or affected areas, we show the total number of outgoing and incoming links in Figures \ref{fig:Out_Berlin} and \ref{fig:In_Berlin}.
-For the regions with the largest number of outgoing/incoming links, we additionally plot the weights as arrows, where the line width corresponds to estimated value of the weight.
-It is not surprising that the region influencing more areas than all others has the ZIP code 107xx, which covers large parts of Berlin-Mitte and Berlin-Charlottenburg.
-This area is basically the city center of the former West-Berlin.
-It is affecting nearly all urban areas of the city.
-There are no links to Berlin-K\"{o}penick (125xx) and Berlin-Steglitz (141xx), and Berlin-Pankow (131xx), which are rather outer districts with independent quarter centers.
-On the contrary, the region, which is influenced the most by other districts, is located in the north of Berlin.
-The postal code 134xx covers mostly areas of Berlin-Reinickendorf including the airport Berlin-Tegel (TXL).
-This region is also characterized by forests and waters as well as exclusive residential areas.
+To illustrate the location of highly influencing or affected areas, we additionally depict the total number of outgoing and incoming links in Figure \ref{fig:Out_Berlin}.
+We also plot the weights of two selected locations as arrows, with the line width corresponding to the estimated value of the weight.
+In the central map of Figure \ref{fig:Out_Berlin}, the focus is on region with the {postal} code 107xx, which covers large parts of Berlin-Mitte and Berlin-Charlottenburg.
+This area is the city center of the former West Berlin and can be seen to influence nearly all urban areas of the city.
+For instance, there are no links to Berlin-K\"{o}penick (125xx) or Berlin-Pankow (131xx), which are the outer districts with independent quarter centers having their own city halls, central churches, and market places.
+These districts can be seen as smaller cities located within Berlin.

+The region that was influenced the most by other districts is located in the north of Berlin.
+It has postal code 134xx and covers mostly the areas of Berlin-Reinickendorf, including the {former} airport Berlin-Tegel (TXL).\footnote{{The airport was closed in 2021, so after the time period covered in this study.}} This region is also characterized by forests and bodies of water, as well as exclusive residential areas.